-100 Free Summer Activities for Kids, Adults and Everyone In Between
+75 Free Summer Activities for Kids, Adults and Everyone in Between

-Yes, this means 100 free summer activities for kids, parents, friends and more.
-From camping to coding, use our list to make this summer the best – and most affordable – summer ever.
+Summer fun doesn’t have to cost you an arm and a suntanned leg.
+Here are 75 free summer activities for kids, parents, friends and more.
+From camping to coding, use our list to make this summer the best — and most affordable — one ever.

 The Great Outdoors